hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/4-security-and-encryption/index.md

     - subjected to credit card scams
     - insurace could be denied depending on whats shared
     - can sell data like medical info to others
+    - OTHER
+        - company secrets can be sold to rival companies
+        - national secrets can be used by rival powers

 - when students use the inernet
     - social media